mdn/webextensions-examples/context-menu-demo/README.md

 A demo of the [contextMenus API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/contextMenus/).

+**This add-on injects JavaScript into web pages.
+The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**

 ## What it does

 This add-on adds several items to the browser's context menu: